-Christmas is a distant memory.
+As each year begins, Christmas becomes a distant memory.
 For some of us, the annual mission undertaken by chocolate, mince pies, brandy butter and yule log to convert themselves into excess body fat has been a success.
 Once again we find ourselves in post-yuletide gloom, with weight to lose and fitness to gain.

 We all know that New Year resolutions are made to be broken.
 As the fireworks break out and we blow up what is definitely our last supersized bag of crisps of the season with a salty bang, it’s all too easy to go online and sign up to membership of the local gym.
 It’s also not that difficult to declare that alcohol will not touch our lips for the foreseeable future and filling up our supermarket trolleys with healthy stuff, including items disregarded in the approach to Christmas (and possibly at most other times of the year too), such as celery and low fat cottage cheese, requires little in the way of moral fibre when we’re still feeling bloated and slightly nauseous due to our recent excesses.

 Most of us have learnt, though, that a few days later, plunged into January darkness, when we’ve gone back to work and the Christmas decorations have come down, all this resolve evaporates.
-The local minimarket, which is open until midnight, sells chocolate, and surely the occasional beer won’t hurt as long as we make sure we eat a bit of salad every now and then?
+We're daydreaming about the chocolate being sold in the minimarket down the road, and surely the occasional beer won’t hurt as long as we make sure we eat a bit of salad every now and then?

 But what about serious dieters – those that really mean it?
 What are they getting into when they embark on a weight loss regime?
 Do they lose weight in the short term and can they prevent themselves from re-gaining the weight later?
 Also, how does dieting affect their overall health and metabolism?